Month-to-Month Home Warranties: Flexible Plans Without Long Commitments

 Know What You're Signing

 Not all 'monthly payment' plans are the same as 'month-to-month' plans.
-Some companies offer monthly billing on a 12-month contract — meaning you're still locked in for the year.
+Most companies offer monthly billing on a 12-month auto-renewing contract, meaning you're still locked in for the year.
 Always read the cancellation clause before signing.

 How Monthly Billing Differs from a Monthly Plan